alvinw11/SearchX/README.md

 Usage
   Highlight any text on a webpage.
-  Click the SearchX extension icon.
+  Click the Crystal Clear extension icon.
   The text will be simplified using the ChatGPT API and displayed in the popup.

 Configuration